MENTORING

 1. Your school meets with a certified Eden Group Mentor.
 You get to know them and see if they align with the vision and values of the school.

-2. You onboard the mentor if successful.
+2. You onboard the mentor if successful and they start a 6 month trial.
 It’s your Safeguarding policy and your reporting pathway.
 All our mentors are safely recruited and DBS checked.

 3. Decide a day of the week and an appropriate meeting space.